IIT-EnergySystemModels/openTEPES/doc/md/OutputResults.md

 File `oT_Result_GenerationSurplus.csv`

-The surplus power is the additional generation available from a generator beyond its maximum power.
+The surplus power is the additional generation available from a generator up to its maximum power.

 ```{eval-rst}
 ============  ==========  ==========  ==============  ===============================